Crown Princess (2005): Cruising history

-Crown Princess will take a 113-day world cruise starting in June 2025 from Sydney, Australia.

-Refurbishment

-In April 2018, the ship underwent an extensive 10-day renovation in Freeport, Bahamas.

 Incidents

 Listing incident

 On 18 July 2006, at approximately 3:30 p.m.
 ET, one hour after departing her last port of call in Port Canaveral, Crown Princess reported "listing" or making "heavy turns".
 The United States Coast Guard was contacted shortly after and crews arrived within minutes to assist the troubled vessel.
 The cruise ship was on its way back to New York City, and the decision was made to return to Port Canaveral due to what was initially thought to be a malfunction in the steering equipment, which caused a severe tilting of the ship, and injuries.

 However, the United States' National Transportation Safety Board (NTSB) found that the second officer, the senior watch officer on the bridge, had disengaged the automatic steering mode of the vessel's integrated navigation system after it put the ship into what the officer felt was an unusually hard turn to port and took manual control of the steering.
 The second officer turned the wheel first to port and then from port to starboard several times, eventually causing the vessel to list even more, to a maximum angle of about 24° to starboard.
 The severe listing tumbled passengers, crew members, pool water, and everything else not secured about the decks.